Simula-COMPLEX/quito/README.md

   ```
   git clone https://github.com/Simula-COMPLEX/quito.git
   ```
+- Install R environment.
+You can download R for your OS from https://cran.r-project.org
 - Install Anaconda.
 You can download Anaconda for your OS from https://www.anaconda.com/
 <!---For example, for macOS
     ```